wagnerhsu/project-sql-server-samples/samples/containers/unit-testing/tsqlt-docker/README.md

   run: docker exec -i $ENV_CONTAINER_ID /opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P "3uuiCaKxfbForrK" -d AdventureWorks2017 -b < ./unit-test/test-class-trproductsafetystocklevel.sql
 ```

 Let's go ahead with the creation and execution of the unit tests.
-Each .sql file of the "test case" family contains the TSQL commands for creating and running the related unit test.
+Each .sql file of the test case family contains the TSQL commands for creating and running the related unit test.
 Each store procedure tests one and only one test case.

 The following snippet of YAML code creates and runs the test units.